Effects of smoking on your oral health

 You probably already know that smoking is bad for your health.
 It can cause several health problems, including reduced fertility, heart disease and cancer.
 But how does it affect your mouth, gums and teeth?
-Here we outline various effects on your oral health, from stained teeth to oral cancer, and some tips to protect your smile.
+Here we outline many of the effects of smoking on your oral health - from stained teeth to oral cancer – as well as some tips to protect your smile.

 Stained teeth

 Smoking can stain your teeth.
-When you smoke, the nicotine and tar in tobacco, which is found in cigarettes, can settle within the tooth enamel (the thin outer shell of your teeth).
-This can turn your teeth yellow very quickly, and if you’re a heavy smoker, your teeth could eventually turn brown.
+When you smoke, the nicotine and tar in tobacco can settle within the tooth enamel (the thin outer shell of your teeth).
+This can turn your teeth yellow very quickly.
+If you’re a heavy smoker, your teeth could eventually turn brown.

 Tobacco stains are often tough to remove, but can usually be treated using professional stain removal and teeth whitening treatment, carried out or prescribed by your dentist.